Graham Lear

-Graham Lear (born July 24, 1949) is a Canadian rock drummer, best known for his time with Gino Vannelli, Santana and REO Speedwagon.
-He was born in Plymouth, United Kingdom.
+Graham Lear (born 24 July 1949) is a Canadian rock drummer, best known for his time with Gino Vannelli, Santana and REO Speedwagon.

 Background

+Lear was born in Plymouth, United Kingdom.
 In 1952 his family moved to London, Ontario, Canada.
 He began his professional career at the age of 13 with the London (Ontario) Symphony Orchestra.
 During his teenage years he practised, played and toured with several bands in Canada and the United States.
-Gino Vannelli was the first major recording artist to recognize Graham’s talents and he recorded with Gino on some of his most important work (Powerful People, Storm at Sunup, The Gist of the Gemini).
+Gino Vannelli was the first major recording artist to recognize Lear's talents and he recorded with Gino on some of his most important work (Powerful People, Storm at Sunup, The Gist of the Gemini).
 He has toured and/or recorded worldwide with Carlos Santana, Paul Anka, REO Speedwagon, and Saga.
-He has also worked with TV/film composers Henry Mancini, Domenic Troiano, Jimmy Dale (Pianist/arranger Boss Brass), David Foster, Mexican jazz/fusion group Sacbe, and recorded jingles for Nike, Molson and Avia.
+He has also worked with TV and film composers Henry Mancini, Domenic Troiano, Jimmy Dale (pianist and arranger Boss Brass), David Foster, Mexican jazz-fusion group Sacbe, and recorded jingles for Nike, Molson and Avia.

-His recordings credits include Moonflower, Inner Secrets, Marathon, Zebop, Shango and Viva (Santana); Swing of Delight, Havana Moon and Blues for Salvador (Carlos Santana); The Gist of the Gemini, Powerful People, Storm at Sunup, Yonder Tree, and Slow Love (Gino Vannelli); Second Decade (REO Speedwagon); Instinct (Tom Grant).
+His recordings credits include Moonflower, Inner Secrets, Marathon, Zebop!, Shango and Viva Santana!
+(Santana); The Swing of Delight, Havana Moon and Blues for Salvador (Carlos Santana); The Gist of the Gemini, Powerful People, Storm at Sunup, Yonder Tree, and Slow Love (Gino Vannelli); Second Decade (REO Speedwagon); Instinct (Tom Grant).

-Modern Drummer interviewed Graham (July 82, Feb.99) The solo "Heads Hands and Feet" from Santana's Moonflower CD and the track "Where Am I Going?" from Gino Vannelli's Storm At Sunup CD were transcribed for Modern Drummer issues.
+Modern Drummer interviewed Lear (July 82, Feb.99) The solo "Heads Hands and Feet" from Santana's Moonflower CD and the track "Where Am I Going?" from Gino Vannelli's Storm At Sunup CD were transcribed for Modern Drummer issues.
 Other publications include two cover features in the German publications Drums and Percussion (Jan '84) and Sticks (April '90).

 His sampling and loop CD, Latin Rock Drumscapes featuring Orestes Vilato on percussion, released by Northstar Productions, received a 4.5 (out of five) rating in the Dec.98 issue of Electronic Musician.

 1960s to 1970s

 Natural Gas

-He was a member of the group Natural Gas which released their self-titled album on the Firebird label in 1970.
+Lear was a member of the group Natural Gas which released their self-titled album on the Firebird label in 1970.
 He co-arranged the track "Rameses I" with Brian Wray and Carl Watral.